 The rap in this video conveys who might use occupational therapy:

-How do occupational therapists support individuals?
+How do Occupational Therapists support people?

 To help answer this question, we first need to explain what we mean by the term 'OCCUPATION'.

-'Consider all the activities you do from the time you wake up until you go to sleep: getting in and out of bed, dressing, showering, combing your hair and brushing your teeth, cooking, driving, working, going to school, parenting, exercising and relaxing.
+'Consider all the activities you do, from the time you wake up until you go to sleep: getting in and out of bed, dressing, showering, combing your hair and brushing your teeth, cooking, driving, working, going to school, parenting, exercising and relaxing.
 The list goes on and on.
 All of these activities require multiple skills and actions from our body and mind.